quarkiverse/quarkus-cxf/README.md

 ```

-## Native Mode Limitations
+## Native Mode Support

-- The native mode is supported (java 8 and java 11 are both supported).
+- Native mode is currently supported for both Java 8 and Java 11.

-## Advanced configuration
+## Advanced CXF configurations

-Interceptors and features can be added to client/server thanks to :
+[CXF interceptors](https://cxf.apache.org/docs/interceptors.html) and [CXF features](https://cxf.apache.org/docs/featureslist.html) can be added to both your client or server using either:
-- annotation
+- annotations
-- configuration file
+- `application.properties` configurations

-On cxf website,a full list of [Cxf embeded interceptors](https://cxf.apache.org/docs/interceptors.html) and [Cxf embeded features](https://cxf.apache.org/docs/featureslist.html) are available,
-but you can implement a custom one.
+While CXF provides a number of out of the box embedded interceptors and features, you can also integrate your custom developed implementations.

 ### Annotation

-Annotations can be put on the service interface or implementor class.
+Annotations can be used on either the service interface or implementor classes.

 ```java
 @org.apache.cxf.feature.Features (features = {"org.apache.cxf.feature.LoggingFeature"})